 Alongside the risk assessment, the DVSA assessors will conduct checks to ensure your VTS is complying with key sections of the MOT testing guide, including:

 - notice boards

 - viewing areas

 Before, during and after risk assessment

-Before a DVSA assessment takes place, a preparation check will be carried out that includes analysis of your MOT Computerisation reports, satisfactory activity history and disciplinary events history.
+Before a DVSA assessment takes place, a preparation check will be carried out that includes analysis of your MOT testing service reports, satisfactory activity history and disciplinary events history.

 Items noted during a preparation check will be raised and discussed during the site assessment and could include incorrect test standards, shortcomings in the MOT testing procedures, disciplinary history. and it may also cover non-test areas such as poor administration.

 The actual DVSA assessment covers 4 areas - the management part of the assessment includes: